jeff-cardwell/adug_from_scratch_build/README.md

     ```

     -- Note the location of the commas when all of these code snippets are copied into your file
+    -- Also, add the -vvv flag to `composer update` or `composer install` view a very verbose output, including which scaffolding files are being downloaded (look for them towards the end of the output)

 ### Now, your composer.json file should look something like this: